Kanye West

-After dropping out of college to pursue a music career, West began producing for regional artists in the Chicago area.
-As an in-house producer for Roc-A-Fella Records, he co-produced albums such as Jay-Z's The Blueprint (2001) before signing with the label as a recording artist.
-West's debut studio album, The College Dropout (2004), received acclaim and included the US Billboard Hot 100-number one single "Slow Jamz".
-He topped the chart on four other occasions with the singles "Gold Digger" (2005), "Stronger" (2007), "E.T."
-(2011, as a featured artist), and "Carnival" (2024).
+West was born in Atlanta and raised in Chicago.
+After dropping out of college to pursue a music career, he became a producer for Jay-Z's Roc-A-Fella Records and garnered recognition for his "chipmunk soul" production style before signing with the label as a recording artist.
+His debut studio album, The College Dropout (2004), received acclaim, and his second album, Late Registration (2005), became his first of eleven US Billboard 200 number-one albums.
+He has five US Billboard Hot 100 number-one singles―"Slow Jamz" (2003), "Gold Digger" (2005), "Stronger" (2007), "E.T."
+(2011, as a featured artist), and "Carnival" (2024)―and was the first rapper to top the chart across three decades.
+Beyond his musical career, he has collaborated with Nike, Louis Vuitton, and Gap Inc. on clothing and footwear, and led the Yeezy collaboration with Adidas.

+West's life has been the subject of significant media coverage.
+He has been a frequent source of controversy due to his conduct on social media, at award shows, and in public settings, as well as his comments on the music and fashion industries, U.S. politics, race, and slavery.
+His Christian faith, relationships, feuds with other celebrities, and mental health have also been topics of media attention.
+From 2014 to 2022, he was married to Kim Kardashian, with whom he has four children.
+In 2020, West ran an unsuccessful independent presidential campaign.
+From 2022 to 2025, West drew widespread condemnationand lost sponsors and partnershipsfor expressing antisemitic views and support for Nazism; he praised Adolf Hitler, used swastika imagery, and denied the Holocaust.

-The College Dropout and five of West's subsequent albums—Late Registration (2005), Graduation (2007), 808s & Heartbreak (2008), My Beautiful Dark Twisted Fantasy (2010), and Yeezus (2013)—were all included on Rolling Stones 2020 "500 Greatest Albums of All Time" list, with the same publication naming him one of the "100 Greatest Songwriters of All Time".
-One of the world's best-selling music artists with 160 million records sold, West has won 24 Grammy Awards, making him the 12th-most awarded of all time.
+West is one of the best-selling music artists, with 160 million records sold.
+He has 24 Grammy Awards, making him one of the most awarded artists at the award show.
 Time named him one of the 100 most influential people in the world in 2005 and 2015.

-West's outspoken views have received significant media coverage.
-He has been a frequent source of controversy due to his conduct on social media, at award shows and in public settings, as well as his comments on the music and fashion industries, U.S. politics, race, and slavery.
-His Christian faith, high-profile marriage to Kim Kardashian, feuds with Taylor Swift and with Drake, and mental health have also been topics of media attention.
-In 2020, West ran an unsuccessful independent presidential campaign.
-Starting in 2022, West has drawn widespread condemnationand lost sponsors and partnershipsfor his antisemitic views.
-He has self-identified as a Nazi, praised Adolf Hitler, used swastika imagery, and denied the Holocaust.
+Rolling Stone listed six of West's albums―The College Dropout, Late Registration, Graduation (2007), 808s & Heartbreak (2008), My Beautiful Dark Twisted Fantasy (2010), and Yeezus (2013)—in its "500 Greatest Albums of All Time" list and named him one of the "100 Greatest Songwriters of All Time".